assembler-institute/react-ecommerce-typescript/README.md

 <img src='https://github.com/assembler-institute/react-basics-hooks-shopping-cart/raw/main/src/img/repo/react-basics-classes-add-to-cart.png' width='600'>

 - You should check if the cart item has already been added to the cart to only update the quantity instead of adding it again.
 You should stablish a quantity limit for each product that could depend upon the stock you stablish on your `products.ts` data.
-- Store the items in local storage and load them if the page is reloaded so that the cart items are not lost of page refresh
+- Store the items in local storage and load them if the page is reloaded so that the cart items are not lost on page refresh
 - Each time the page is refreshed you should load the cart items from local storage to save them in the React state so that the app renders with the contents from local storage if there are any of them.
 Otherwise, the cart should display the default message of “Your cart is empty”

-## Requirements
+## Technical Requirements

+### Next we leave you a series of technical requirements that will be evaluated:

+ -  **useState**: Utilize the `useState` hook to manage component state and store data such as the shopping cart, user information, etc.

+-  **useEffect**: Employ the `useEffect` hook to perform asynchronous operations, such as fetching data from an API, managing side effects, and updating the application state.

+-  **useContext**: Use the `useContext` hook to access globally shared data between components without the need to manually pass properties.
+This can include user information, global configuration, etc.

+-  **Routes**: Implement routing using library like `react-router-dom` .
+Define the necessary routes for different sections of the application, such as the home page, product page, shopping cart, etc.

+-  **.map**: Use the `map` method to iterate over data lists, such as the product list, and dynamically render elements.

+- **Architecture (folder structure)**: Organize your project following a coherent and scalable folder structure.
+For example:
+    -   `/src`
+        -   `/components`: Contains reusable components used in various parts of the application.
+        -   `/pages`: Contains page-specific components for each page of the application.
+        -   `/services`: Contains modules for interacting with external APIs or other services.
+        -   `/utils`: Contains utilities and helper functions.
+        -   `/styles`: Contains global style files or custom themes.

+-  **Reusable components**: Create reusable components that can be used in different parts of the application.
+This promotes consistency and facilitates project maintenance and scalability.

+-  **Static typing and use of interfaces and custom types**: Take advantage of TypeScript to add static typing to your application.
+Define interfaces and custom types to improve code readability, prevent errors, and enhance maintainability.

+### Summary

 - You should extract and modularize all the UI elements to React components
 - The products must be rendered dynamically using JavaScript loops